-The Gender Wage Gap Task Force in Connecticut issued its report last month with both findings and recommendations on a continued disparities between what men and women, on average, earn.
+The Gender Wage Gap Task Force in Connecticut issued its report last month with both findings and recommendations on continued disparities between what men and women, on average, earn.
 In doing so, it recognized that there are multiple factors that are responsible for the gap in its view.
 It paints a far more complicated picture of the wage gap than some politicians suggest.
+As it detailed:

 Understanding this inequity is not a simple matter.
 Many factors contribute to the overall wage gap including education and skills, experience, union membership, training, performance, hours worked and the careers women and men choose.
 However, even after these factors are controlled for, an estimated wage gap of 5-10% remains.
 The task force has identified six key contributors to the gender wage gap in Connecticut: unconscious bias, occupational segregation, lower starting salaries and positions for women, women’s slower career advancement, the existence of a glass ceiling and a lack of support for working families.

 Reasons for the Wage Disparity

 Mara Lee, from the Hartford Courant, does a nice job recapping some of the key findings.
 Her take?

 The report says that researchers have determined there are two reasons for that disparity: women don’t negotiate salary offers as often as men, and there may be subtle biases among bosses, even ones they don’t realize they have.